arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ### data/endpoints

-The endpoints directory are for the final results created as part of a research analysis.
+The endpoints directory are holds the final results created as part of a research analysis.
 Often, these are files created to support papers or grants, and other dissemination.
 Further sub-directories can be added to organize data, if necessary.

 **Within an [Arcus Scientific Lab](https://liascript.github.io/course/?https://raw.githubusercontent.com/arcus/Arcus_Labs_Orientation/main/arcus_orientation.md#1)**